mxagar/machine_learning_ibm/04_Unsupervised_Learning/04_Unsupervised_Learning.md

 Note that NNMF is similar to PCA/SVD in the sense that we approximate the original dataset with a matrix multiplication.
 However, there some important differences:

 - PCA/SVD works very well for dimensionality reduction, i.e., for compression.
+- PCA/SVD is suited for datasets that have negative values.
-- NNMF works only with positive values, therefore the discovered latent features cannot be cancelled, i.e., they must be really important.
+- NNMF works only with positive values, therefore the discovered latent features or basis components cannot be cancelled, i.e., they must be really important.
 In consequence, the obtained latent components represent positive and often more human interpretable elements in the dataset; e.g., if we apply NNMF to face images, each component represents the shades of eyes, nose, ears, etc.
 - If we truncate NNMF components, we lose more information, because the components are more informative.
-- NNMF doesn't provide with orthogonal latent vectors.
+- NNMF doesn't provide with orthogonal latent vectors, as PCA/SVD does.

 ![Non-Negative Matrix Factorization](./pics/nnmf_idea.jpg)